Bogotá, Colombia travel guide in 2022

 A city and country healing from a turbulent past

-In 2019, Bogotá is safe for tourism.
+In 2022, Bogotá is safe for tourism.
 There are good parts and not so good parts, just like every other city in the world.
 Therefore, it’s wise to exercise caution as you would in a big city like LA or NYC.
 Later in this Bogotá travel guide, I’ll provide some helpful tips to help you stay vigilant to ensure a safe stay!
+In addition, if you are curious about Bogota trip information relating to COVID-19, refer to the last section of this article.

 The city and country are undergoing a current-day renaissance.
 People here are proud of their society’s cultural achievements, past and present, that make Colombia so unique and diverse.
 Bogotá is a success story in urban transformation; a place where innovation is steadily on the rise while its colonial heritage is remarkably well preserved.